 Why choose this course?

-- Contemporary Design Crafts Jewellery degree encourages fresh ideas, inventive use of materials and techniques, and awareness of contemporary markets.
+- Design Crafts Jewellery degree encourages fresh ideas, inventive use of materials and techniques, and awareness of contemporary markets.

 - You establish and refine your interests in the field of jewellery to reach the high level of skills demanded by the professional marketplace.